-When I was a boy, I thought the spirit of Xmas was receiving: from my overflowing Santa Sack and presents under the Xmas tree.
-I grew up, and for me, especially after I became a dad, it’s giving.
+When I was a boy, I thought the spirit of Xmas was receiving: from my overflowing Santa Sack and gifts under the Xmas tree.
+Then I grew up, and for me, especially after I became a dad, it’s giving.
 I like choosing gifts for family and friends, which is why I say bah humbug to the modern Kris Kringle.

 Now, I don’t want to sound like Ebenezer Scrooge.
 After all, I like Xmas.
 And I have partaken in family and office Kris Kringles and Secret Santas.
 But these were versions where I drew a name from a hat.
 I knew who was receiving my gift and put thought and effort into choosing it for them.
 And I had the joy of watching the recipient open it, even if they didn’t know I was the gift-giver.